GowthamMuthuraman/GowthamMuthuraman_Assesment-2/README.md

 1. The average salary of staff members whose employee type is "Manager"
 1. The full name of the staff member who has the highest salary

 Your Python program file should be named ``staff.py``.
 Use Python's string formatting to produce an output that is similar to the sample below.

+Organise your code appropriately with the features provided by Python.
+Also, you will be marked with Git commits and branches so make sure you use them while writing your code.

 ## Sample output:
 ```